How Email Marketer Becomes a Trusted Sender

 - Many spam emails are used for phishing attacks, distributing malware, or other cybercrime activities, putting users’ data and systems at risk.

-So what’s being done about all this spam?
+Next, let’s review what’s being done about all this spam.

 To combat this persistent problem, various efforts have been undertaken: